alankbi/detecto/README.md

 For more examples, visit the [docs](https://detecto.readthedocs.io/), which includes a [quickstart](https://detecto.readthedocs.io/en/latest/usage/quickstart.html) tutorial.

 Alternatively, check out the [demo on Colab](https://colab.research.google.com/drive/1ISaTV5F-7b4i2QqtjTa7ToDPQ2k8qEe0).

+## API Documentation

+The full API documentation can be found at [detecto.readthedocs.io](https://detecto.readthedocs.io/en/latest/api/index.html).
+The docs are split into three sections, each corresponding to one of Detecto's modules:

+### Core

+The [detecto.core](https://detecto.readthedocs.io/en/latest/api/core.html) module contains the central classes of the package: Dataset, DataLoader, and Model.
+These are used to read in a labeled dataset and train a functioning object detection model.

+### Utils

+The [detecto.utils](https://detecto.readthedocs.io/en/latest/api/utils.html) module contains a variety of useful helper functions.
+With it, you can read in images, convert XML files into CSV files, apply standard transforms to images, and more.

+### Visualize

+The [detecto.visualize](https://detecto.readthedocs.io/en/latest/api/visualize.html) module is used to display labeled images, plot predictions, and run object detection on videos.

 ## Contributing